 Maternal Behavior is Not Instinctive

-Goodall learned that chimpanzee mothers are not born with the knowledge of how to care for her offspring.
-Mothers are taught this by her own mothers.
+Goodall learned that chimpanzee mothers are not born with the knowledge of how to care for their offspring.
+Mothers are taught this by their own mothers.
 Goodall saw that good mothers engaged their older daughters in the care of their younger daughters, teaching them effective mothering skills.
 Poor mothers produced daughters who also tended to be poor mothers.

 The Gombe Reserve became a National Park in 1968 and Goodall continued to carry out research there for most of the next twenty five years.
-She wrote In The Shadow of Man, published in 1971, which dramatically details the life of the Gombo chimps.
+She wrote In The Shadow of Man, published in 1971, which dramatically detailed the life of the Gombo chimps.
 Many more books followed.

 From 1970–1975, Goodall held a Stanford University professorship.
 In 1973 she was appointed honorary visiting professor of Zoology at the University of Dar es Salaam in Tanzania.

 In 1977, she founded the Jane Goodall Institute to support the research at Gombe and protect chimpanzees in their habitats.

 In 1986, aged 52, she ended her time at Gombe and published her research in the comprehensive book The Chimpanzees of Gombe: Patterns of Behavior, based on 26 years of observations.

 Goodall’s career direction changed in the 1990s as she realized that deforestation was having a devastating effect both on the wildlife and on the people in Tanzania.
 She became a strong advocate for sustainable development.